 8 Methods of Composting

 If you have read 7 Composting Methods then this article is an update to that article.
-I added Mechanical Composting as I think this is another very viable method of composting that like all composters has its own advantages and disadvantages.
+I added Mechanical Composting as I think this is another very viable method of composting that like all composters have its own advantages and disadvantages.

 The other information in this article talks about the different methods of composting.